elliottsam/winrm-dns-client/README.md

 #### Introduction

-winrm-dns-client is a CLI and Go library for interacting with remote Microsoft DNS servers, it currently utilises WinRM for remote connectivity, in the future when available, I will change this to use OpenSSH.
+winrm-dns-client is a CLI and Go library for interacting with remote Microsoft DNS servers, it currently utilises WinRM for remote connectivity, in the future when available, I will udpate this to use OpenSSH.

 #### Requirements
 In order to use this, the following must be met: